by Janice Jones |Last Updated 06-17-2021

 Poppy is a typical Shih Tzu dog, but we cannot describe the Shih Tzu Personality, simply by observing this one dog.

-Describing the Shih Tzu Personality
+Putting the Shih

 Some are very playful, and others prefer to snuggle on your lap.
 These temperament traits have some malleability through training and socialization, but a shy dog will never become an extrovert.